Crown Street Women's Hospital

 The hospital was one of several stand-alone maternity hospitals in Sydney, none of which remain.
 It opened in 1893, and was closed in 1983.
 During its 90-year life, it trained hundreds of midwives and doctors, and was a teaching hospital of the University of Sydney.
 Many thousands of Sydney's residents were born there.
-When Westmead Hospital opened in Sydney's west, Crown St Hospital's maternity facilities were moved there, along with the general medical and surgical departments of Sydney Hospital on Macquarie Street, and the hospital was closed.
+When Westmead Hospital opened in Sydney's west, Crown Street Hospital's maternity facilities were moved there, along with the general medical and surgical departments of Sydney Hospital on Macquarie Street, and the hospital was closed.

 The Canonbury annex was demolished around 1983, with the site redeveloped as part of McKell Park.

 History

-Founded by Dr James Graham in 1893, the Women's Hospital in Crown Street aimed to lift the medical standards for maternity care.
+Founded by Dr James Graham in 1893, the Women's Hospital was then in Hay Street and it had two beds for the "genteel poor".
+The first nurse was Hannah McLeod and she served for nineteen years.
+The hospital moved to Crown Street in 1897.

+Crown Street Women's Hospital aimed to lift the medical standards for maternity care.
 In addition to providing wards for surgical cases and complicated births the Hospital provided treatment in homes.
 Initial funding of the Women's Hospital came from public subscription, obstetric nurse training and student fees, with assistance from the Government in obtaining furniture and surgical instruments.
 The Board of the Women's Hospital met for the first time on 13 August 1895.

-One of the Hospital's early achievements was providing instruction to women who had previously acted as midwives without any medical certification.
+One of the hospital's early achievements was to train Hannah McLeod as a midwife, so that she could train women who were already acting as midwives without any medical certification.
 On 30 October 1919 the Permanent Auxiliary Organisation was founded to centralise offers of assistance.
-Permanent Auxiliary Centres were opened at Abbotsford in 1933 and Bondi-Waverley in 1937.
+Permanent Auxiliary Centres were opened at Abbotsford in 1933 and Bondi–Waverley in 1937.
 By its Golden Jubilee in 1943 Crown Street Women's Hospital had become the largest maternity hospital in New South Wales.

 The hospital's nurseries were divided into five categories: D, Premature, Adoption, Founders Isolation and Main.

 The Crown Street Women's Hospital was closed on 31 March 1983 and its facilities were transferred to Westmead Hospital.

-The Crown Street Women's Hospital Medical Records were transferred to Prince Of Wales Hospital Randwick.
+The Crown Street Women's Hospital Medical Records were transferred to Prince of Wales Hospital, Randwick.